Back to the HomePage.

 The two main options are

-the most current version of the default branch of the repository
+the most current version of the main branch of the repository

 We usually recommend using the newest code from the repository since we tend to fix bugs every now and then (but of course, we also introduce new ones...).
 If you do a proper experiment and performance in some domain looks worse than what you'd expect from our papers or the IPC results, we're very happy to be notified since this may be an indication that we introduced a bug.